-Why do you need a Requirement Managment tool:
+Why do you need a Requirements Management tool:

 - Manage versions and changes.
 Most systems are released in an iterative (or Agile) fashion today.
 This means that requirements will have versions associated with the release.
 Being able to track changes and identify the impact of changes is controlling change and scope creep.

 - Store additional information about the requirement in requirements attributes.
-There is so much more we need to know a requirement other than the requirements statement.
-For example: status of the requirements (in work, approved), priority, who requested it, test status).
+There is so much more we need to know about a requirement other than the requirement’s statement.
+For example: status of the requirements, priority, who requested it, test status.
 These are just a few suggestions.

 - Link requirements to other system elements.
 In order to ensure all requirements are part of the product, all requirements are tested, changes are evaluated, etc. we need to be able to link requirements to other system elements.